Contact firstname.lastname@example.org for more information.

-Opportunity for division school council parents to attend the ASCA conference and Annual General Meeting is at a reduced rate.
-Trustees and superintendents of sponsoring boards also receive a discounted rate for conference and the Annual General Meeting.
+ASCA Member School Council parents, principals, and student, teacher, or community representatives have an opportunity to attend the ASCA conference and Annual General Meeting at reduced rates.
+Trustees and superintendents of school divisions paying for their school councils’ ASCA Memberships also receive a discounted rate for the conference and the Annual General Meeting.

 Provision of factual information on provincial curriculum, programs, and initiatives are through emails, eNews bulletins and the ASCA website.
 Specific informational research can be provided to members by request.